AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-36615-catalog-products-grid-filter-incorrect-results.md

 ---
-description: The MDVA-36615 patch fixes the issue with incorrect product count in the admin product grid.
-This patch is available when the Quality Patches Tool (QPT) 1.0.21 is installed.
-The patch ID is MDVA-36615.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.3.
+title: "MDVA-36615: catalog products grid filter incorrect results"
 labels: 2.4.2,QPT 1.0.21,QPT patches,Magento Commerce,Magento Commerce Cloud,Product Grid,catalog,configurable product,search,support tools,Adobe Commerce,on-premises,Adobe Commerce,cloud infrastructure,Magento Open Source
-title: 'MDVA-36615: catalog products grid filter incorrect results'
 ---

-# MDVA-36615: catalog products grid filter incorrect results

 The MDVA-36615 patch fixes the issue with incorrect product count in the admin product grid.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.21 is installed.
 The patch ID is MDVA-36615.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.3.